curityio/saml-web-client/README.md

 ```

 Sign in to the Admin UI at `https://localhost:6749/admin` with credentials `admin / Password1`.\
-Use the facilities menu to export the certificate of the default signing key.\
+Use the facilities menu to export the certificate of the default signing verification key.\
-Save it to the root folder of this project with the name `default-signing-key.pem`.
+Save it to the root folder of this project with the name `default-verification-key.pem`.

 ### Run the Web Application